Multinational exercise Tradewinds 2023 begins in Guyana

+GEORGETOWN, Guyana – The Caribbean-focused exercise, Tradewinds 2023 (TW23), has officially commenced with an opening ceremony that took place earlier today at Camp Ayanganna.

+“The participation of more than 1,500 service members this year exemplifies the shared commitment to one another as we strengthen our partnerships and remain united to share responsibilities as defenders of our common values,” said U.S. Army South Commanding General, Maj.
+Gen. William Thigpen.
+“TW23 is key to leveraging the capabilities of like minded countries to reach common goals and strengthen regional stability.”

-U.S Ambassador to Guyana, the Honorable Sarah-Ann Lynch, speaks to attendees of the Tradewinds 2023 opening ceremony at Camp Ayanganna in Georgetown, Guyana, July 15, 2023.
-Tradewinds is a U.S. Southern Command-sponsored exercise designed to strengthen partnerships and interoperability, promote human rights, as well as increase all participants' training capacity and capability to mitigate, plan for and respond to crises and security threats.
-(U.S. Army photo by Spc.
-Joshua Taeckens)
+Tradewinds is a U.S. Southern Command-sponsored annual exercise designed to strengthen partnerships and interoperability, promote human rights, as well as increase all participants' training capacity and capability to mitigate, plan for and respond to regional crises and security threats.

+TW23 is the 38th iteration of the exercise and will see participants from 21 countries training in the ground, air, sea and cyber domains in various locations across Guyana from July 15-28.

+According to Guyana Defense Force Maj.
+Jaime Castello, lead planner for TW23, this is the second time in three years that Guyana has hosted Tradewinds and there was a great national, regional and international effort put into ensuring the exercise came to fruition.

 |Date Taken: